bhargav-1910/game-learn/README.md

+Generative AI interactive learning platform

+Link of the output or application video : https://youtu.be/NPiN-66hyx4

 # Educational Game Platform
 Game Learn is an AI-powered, interactive learning platform designed to enhance educational experiences by blending gamification with AI-based assistance.
 The platform offers personalized learning support, real-time progress tracking, and interactive modules, making learning engaging, efficient, and accessible.

-The integration of an AI chatbot further elevates the platform by providing instant query resolution, personalized recommendations, and 24/7 learner assistance.
+The integration of an AI chatbot further elevates the platform by providing instant query resolution, personalized recommendations, and 24/7 learner assistance.Technical Architecture

-2. Technical Architecture
 The Game Learn platform is built using modern web technologies to ensure a scalable, responsive, and high-performance user experience.

 Frontend Stack: